operator-framework/operator-sdk/doc/cli/operator-sdk_alpha_bundle_build.md

   -h, --help                     help for build
   -b, --image-builder string     Tool to build container images.
-One of: [docker, podman, buildah] (default "docker") -t, --image-tag string         The image tag applied to the bundle image, ex. example.com/test-operator:v0.1.0 -p, --package string           The name of the package that bundle image belongs to (default "operator-sdk")
+One of: [docker, podman, buildah] (default "docker") -t, --image-tag string         The image tag applied to the bundle image, ex. example.com/test-operator:v0.1.0 -p, --package string           The name of the package that bundle image belongs to.
+Set if package name differs from project name (default "operator-sdk")
 ```

 ### SEE ALSO